testillano/h2agent/README.md

 ### POST /admin/v1/server-matching

+This the key piece for traffic classification towards server mock.

 Defines the server matching procedure for incoming receptions on mock service.
 Every *URI* received is matched depending on the selected algorithm.
 You can swap this algorithm safely keeping the existing provisions without side-effects, but normally, the mocked application should select an invariable matching configuration specially when long-term load testing is planned.
 For functional testing, as commented above, the matching configuration update is perfectly possible in real time.